 EEOC and Finding of Probable Cause

 If you have been a victim of discrimination in the workplace, you may be able to bring a claim against your employer to pursue compensation.
-Employees and job applicants are protected by a number of federal anti-discrimination laws, including the Civil Rights Act of 1964, Americans with Disabilities Act (ADA) and the Pregnancy Discrimination Act (PDA).
-These laws prohibit discrimination against employees based on race, sex, religion, national origin, disability or age.
-They also protects against retaliation in the workplace.
-Retaliation occurs when an employee is fired, demoted or harassed for making a compliant of discrimination or sexual harassment.
+Employees and job applicants are protected by a number of federal anti-discrimination laws, including the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), and the Pregnancy Discrimination Act (PDA).
+These laws prohibit discrimination against employees based on race, sex, religion, national origin, disability, or age.
+They also protect against retaliation in the workplace.
+Retaliation occurs when an employee is fired, demoted, or harassed for making a complaint of discrimination or sexual harassment.

 If you have suffered from discrimination or sexual harassment at work, you can file a claim with the EEOC.
 Certain federal laws even make it a requirement that an employee file an EEOC claim prior to initiating a lawsuit in civil court.
 The EEOC claims handling process is complex and must be followed precisely in order to protect your right to the full amount of compensation to which you may be entitled.
 In general, an employee must make his or her claim with the EEOC within 300 days from the date that the discrimination occurred.
 The document filed with the EEOC will include information about the nature and extent of the harassment or discrimination.
 This includes information about the location of the incident, the protected characteristic that formed the basis of the misconduct, and the nature of the discriminatory or harassing action.
 Any witnesses to the incident should also be included in the claim.